The Path to a better future is right in front of you

-The program's core mathematics courses focus on concepts underlying high school algebra, pre-calculus (functions) and geometry, which are in alignment with three of the main concept categories in the Common Core State Standards.
-The M.A.T. program also includes an option for a focus on middle level mathematics.
-Taught by staff that blends the contributions of UNL professors and outstanding K-12 master teachers.
-The combination ensures courses provide an advanced study of mathematical concepts in the high school curriculum while being "grounded" in the reality of the classroom.
+The Master of Arts for Teachers (M.A.T.) is a degree from the Department of Mathematics that is uniquely designed for secondary mathematics teachers.
+The program's core mathematics courses focus on concepts underlying the K-12 mathematics curriculum as generally described in the Common Core State Standards.
+Courses in the M.A.T. program are taught by staff that blends the contributions of UNL professors and outstanding K-12 master teachers.
+The combination ensures courses provide an advanced study of mathematical concepts in the secondary mathematics curriculum while being "grounded" in the reality of the classroom.

-The M.A.T. program includes the option for a focus on middle level mathematics.
-The specialization incorporates courses with a greater focus on mathematical content underlying middle level curricula in lieu of some courses designed exclusively for high school teachers.
+The M.A.T. program includes an option for high school teachers and an option for middle-level teachers.
+The middle-level specialization incorporates courses with a greater focus on mathematical content underlying curricula found in the middle-level grades in lieu of some courses designed exclusively for high school teachers.

 Who should consider this degree

 Individuals with a valid secondary mathematics teaching certificate.

 Math teachers wanting to strengthen skills in pedagogy and deepen their knowledge of the mathematics they teach.

 Teachers at community colleges who need additional graduate-level credits in mathematics for accreditation purposes.

 Teachers who need additional graduate-level credits in mathematics to teach dual-enrollment math courses at their high schools.

 Math teachers wishing to ‘gear up’ for teaching to both the content and practice standards in the Common Core State Standards for Mathematics.

 Math teachers interested in pursuing a graduate degree that is relevant to their practice.